tgstation/tgstation/.github/RUNNING_A_SERVER.md

 - We have two directories which should be setup in the instance's `Configuration/GameStaticFiles` directory:
 	- `config` should be where you place your production configuration.
 Overwrites the default contents of the repo's [config](../config) directory.
 	- `data` should be initially created as an empty directory.
 The game stores persistent data here.
-- You should incorporate our [custom build scripts for TGS4](../tools/tgs4_scripts).
+- You should incorporate our [custom build scripts for TGS4](../tools/tgs4_scripts) in the instance's `Configuration/EventScripts` directory.
 These handle including TGUI in the build and setting up rust-g on Linux.
 - Deployment security level must be set to `Trusted` or it will likely fail due to our native library usage.
 - We highly recommend using the BYOND version specified in [dependencies.sh](../dependecies.sh) to avoid potential unrecorded issues.